Next admission period opens February 2018

 Week 3: Manufacturing, the impact of it on your design.

-Week 4: How does failure occur, how do we test this and what about the design allowables resulting from these tests.
+Week 4: How does failure occur, how do we test this and what about the design allowable resulting from these tests.

 Week 6: The basics of macro-mechanics of composites, with the ABD matrix and the effects of free edges.

-Week 7: Design of composite structures, rules of thumb, with open and filled holes.
+Week 7: Design of composite structures, rules of thumb, with open and fill holes.
 Repair of composite structures.

 - Cost: € 750

 - Estimated Effort: 7 - 8 hours per week